Fab-in-a-Box Stamps: Exploration – SCOPES-DF

 What design elements may help you achieve this?

-Draw two different logo ideas.
-Make them unique!
-Maybe one uses letters and the other relies only on symbols; maybe one is simpler than the other.
+Draw two different, original logo ideas.
+Make each unique!
+Maybe one uses letters and the other only symbols; maybe one is simpler than the other.

 What do you like and dislike about each logo?